davidrhoden/davidrhoden-basic-netlify/timeline/punk-rock-comes-to-chattanooga.md

 ![Johnny Wingo of The Value at Dale's, Chattanooga, TN 1984](/static/img/chattanooga/value/value04595.png)

-<figcaption>Johhnny Wingo of The Value at Dale's, Chattanooga, TN 1984</figcaption>
+<figcaption>Johnny Wingo of The Value at Dale's, Chattanooga, TN 1984</figcaption>

 ![Tony Peterson of The Value at Dale's, Chattanooga, TN 1984](/static/img/chattanooga/value/value05595.png)